MananAg29/MananAg29.github.io/README.md

 Website for Form Validation using jQuery https://mananag29.github.io/Form-Validation/

-Website for Copy to Clpiboard using jQuery https://mananag29.github.io/Copy-To-Clipboard/
+Website for Copy to Clipboard using jQuery https://mananag29.github.io/Copy-To-Clipboard/